hsiaosiyuan0/jexpose/README.md

 ## example

-Below are a input/output pair for for a glance.
+Below is a input/output pair for for a glance.

 ### input